eameres/CG4Games/README.md

 building requires VS 2019 (likely works with earlier versions as well) and CMAKE

 Find the build directory and run the setup batch file.
-In the file that it creates you will find a VS2019 sln file you can launch
+Inside the new folder it creates you will find a VS2019 sln file to launch